dhruvrjain/quiz_app/README.md

 ## Usage

 1. Launch the Quiz App on your device or emulator.
-2. You will be presented with a series of questions related to Flutter.
+2. You will be presented with a series of questions related to Flutter and other technologies.
 3. Select your answer by tapping on the desired option.
-4. The app will immediately provide feedback on whether your answer was correct or incorrect.
-5. Continue answering questions until you complete the quiz.
+4. Continue answering questions until you complete the quiz.
-6. After completing the quiz, you will see your score, the number of correct and incorrect answers, and a summary of the questions.
+5. After completing the quiz, you will see your score, the number of correct and incorrect answers, and a summary of the questions.
-7. To restart the quiz, simply tap the "Restart Quiz" button.
+6. To restart the quiz, simply tap the "Restart Quiz" button.

 ## Contributing